 The Most Practical Low-End Through High-End CPU's for a Standard PC

-Intel's Coffee Lake Refresh platform delivers unprecidented value.
-From this platform, we have chosen three CPU's to consider in creating a highest-value practical PC.
+Intel's Alder Lake platform delivers unprecidented value.
+From this platform, we have chosen four CPU's to consider in creating a highest-value practical PC.

 There are three processing bottlenecks in a PC: raw core speed, single queue 4K random read, and virtual paging overflow.